 BASICS OF BEACH CITY SPORTS VOLLEYBALL

-These rules were updated in August 2024 by Summer Session Rules Committee
+These rules were updated in February 2026 by the BCS Rules Committee

 1. Team Composition